 For this study, researchers looked at patients participating in the Atherosclerosis Risk in Communities (ARIC) study.
-In 1996, about 7500 people in the study were examined for gum disease in 1996-97.
+In 1996, about 7500 people in the study were examined for gum disease.
 Researchers looked at their medical records for an average of about 15 years after the exams.

 They found that these participants developed a total of 1648 cancers during the follow-up period and 547 died of cancer.

 Analyzing the people who developed cancer, they found that having severe gum disease was linked to a 24% increase in cancer risk , after adjusting for known cancer risk factors, including smoking.
 They also found that some types of cancer were more strongly linked to gum disease.
 People with severe gum disease were more than twice as likely to develop lung cancer and colorectal cancer.

 No statistical association was found with other types of cancer, such as breast, prostate, or blood cancers.

 This is not the first study to link gum disease with cancer risk.
 Other studies have shown increased risk of lung cancer, breast cancer, throat cancer, and pancreatic cancer.
 Furthermore, we know of several potential mechanisms that could link gum disease to cancer.

 There are three potential ways that there could be a meaningful link between gum disease and these cancers.
 One is that there’s an indirect genetic connection.
 Both gum disease and cancer risk have genetic risk factors.
 It could be that these risk factors are common between the two conditions.